 The recommendations contained herein reflect the information available at this time and current Department of the Army policies governing formulation of individual projects.
 They do not reflect program and budgeting priorities inherent in the formulation of a national Civil Works construction program nor the perspective of higher review levels within the Executive Branch.
 Consequently, the recommendations may be modified before they are transmitted to the United States Congress as proposals for authorization and implementation funding.
-However, prior to transmittal to the Congress, the sponsor, the States of Tennessee and Arkansas, interested federal agencies, and other parties will be advised of any modifications and will be afforded an opportunity to comment further.
+However, prior to transmittal to the Congress, the sponsor, the States of Tennessee, and Arkansas, interested federal agencies, and other parties will be advised of any modifications and will be afforded an opportunity to comment further.

-The NER Plan was developed in concert with and is fully supported by the Non-Federal Sponsor, the LMRCC, which is a nonprofit coalition of States in the Lower Mississippi River Valley.
-Their participation ensured natural resource conservation and environmental quality issues important to the public were addressed throughout the study process.
-Shared study costs in accordance with Article II and Article III of the Feasibility Cost Sharing Agreement signed July 30, 2021 are as follows: feasibility study costs between the Non Federal Sponsor and Federal are 50%; shared implementation costs are 35% and 65%, respectively.
+The NER Plan was developed in concert with and is fully supported by the NFS, the LMRCC, which is a nonprofit coalition of States in the LMR valley.
+Their participation ensured natural resource conservation and EQ issues important to the public were addressed throughout the study process.
+Shared study costs in accordance with Article II and Article III of the Feasibility Cost Sharing Agreement signed 30 July 2021, are as follows: feasibility study costs between the NFS and Federal are 50 percent; shared implementation costs of the 38 restoration measures are 35 percent and 65 percent, respectively, and 50 percent and 50 percent for the two recreation measures.

-Brian Sawser Colonel, Corps of Engineers District Commander г
+Brian Sawser Colonel, U.S. Army Corps of Engineers District Commander